Verify-Veracode-Workflow-App-QA/Serial-Programming-using-Visual-Basic.net/README.md

 	- Creating a VB.Net Project,add required namespaces using nuget on Visual Studio Community
 	- Using the SerialPort Class from System.IO.Ports namespace
-	- How to interface Arduino with PC using VB.NET Serial Communication
+	- How to interface Arduino with PC using (visual Basic.NET)VB.NET Serial Communication
-	- Interfacing Bare Microcontroller like 8051,ATmega to a PC using VB.Net
+	- Interfacing Bare Microcontroller like 8051,ATmega to a PC using VB.Net using SerialPort
-	- Finding Available Serial Portson your PC using Visual Basic.Net
+	- Finding Available Serial Ports on your PC using Visual Basic.Net
 	- Using VB.net Exceptions to handle Errors in Serial Port Programming
-	- Reading data from Serial Port using vb.net
+	- Reading data send by Arduino from Serial Port using (visual Basic.NET) vb.net
 	- Setting Timeouts in Serial Port Read Operations
-	- Sending Data from PC to Arduino using VB.Net
+	- Sending Data from PC to Arduino using VB.Net(visual Basic.NET)

 ## Hardware Connections